dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

   your application logic.

 * Generally speaking, table rows can be large, but be aware that large rows are split across multiple database pages.
+The SimpleDBM page size is 8K.

 * An Index key must be limited in size to about 1K in storage space.